simondotm/lz4enc-python/README.md

 * [Great Explanation of LZ4 decompression (and other compression methods suited to older hardware)](http://www.brutaldeluxe.fr/products/crossdevtools/lz4/index.html)
 * LZ4 file format - [Frame format](https://github.com/lz4/lz4/blob/dev/doc/lz4_Frame_format.md), [Block format](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md)

+### Huffman
+It was very interesting reading up on Huffman encoding, and particularly figuring out how the canonical codes work for some neat optimizations.
+My implementation is partially based on [Adam Doyle](https://github.com/adamldoyle/Huffman)'s good work in creating one of the very few succinct Python huffman tree generators on Github!

 ### Lizard/LZ5
-* If you are interested in how LZ4 can be improved (better compression but with similar high performance decompression) take a look at [Lizard (was LZ5)](https://github.com/inikep/lizard)
+If you are interested in how LZ4 can be improved (better compression but with similar high performance decompression, plus also optional combinations of LZ4 for pattern matching and Huffman encoding for entropy) take a look at [Lizard (was LZ5)](https://github.com/inikep/lizard)

+### Smalllz4

 All credit and thanks to [Stephan](https://github.com/stbrumme) for his excellent work providing such excellent and useful resources for LZ4 encoding and decoding, and also to [Yann Collet](https://github.com/Cyan4973) for his work on LZ4.

+Stephan's [Smallz4 home page](https://create.stephan-brumme.com/smallz4/) has extremely useful explanations of the LZ4 algorithm and encoding/decoding techniques